PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 The discussion is applicable to all targets.

-## linux*.bb: The top level virtual/kernel control recipe
+## linux*.bb: the top level virtual/kernel control recipe

 [Figure 4.0](../develop-mbl/bsp-recipe.html#figure-4-0) shows the `meta-[soc-vendor]` `linux*.bb` base recipe used to build the Linux kernel.